SAP-samples/teched2023-AD267/README.md

 ### Business Scenario

-In this hands-on workshop, the scenario we will implement an online shop for employees which will allow creation of *Purchase Requisitions* by using a released RAP facade from Procurements.
+In this hands-on workshop, we will implement an online shop for employees which will allow creation of *Purchase Requisitions* by using a released RAP facade from Procurements.

  - An existing customer/partner wants to create a new business application that will allow employees of a company to order certain articles such as laptops for quick delivery using this shopping app.
 Purchase Requisition created can be viewed/approved by the Approver through an Application on cloud.
 This can be realized with the ABAP RESTful Application Programming Model (RAP) and SAP Build Code.